 - To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate, or change clothes before receiving medical attention.
 Even if you have already taken any of these actions, you are still encouraged to have prompt medical care, and evidence may still be recoverable. - Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
 They will gather bedding, linens or unlaundered clothing, and any other pertinent articles that may be used for evidence.
 It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet to avoid contamination. - If you have physical injuries, photograph or have them photographed, with a date stamp on the photo. - Record the names of any witnesses and their contact information.
-This information may be helpful as proof of a crime, to obtain an order of protection, or to offer proof of a campus policy violation. - Try to memorize details (e.g., physical description, names, license plate number, car description, etc.), or even better, write notes to remind you of details, if you have time and the ability to do so. - If you obtain external orders of protection (e.g., restraining orders, injunctions, protection from abuse), please notify Campus Public Safety and/or the campus Title IX Coordinator so that those orders can be observed on campus.
+This information may be helpful as proof of a crime, to obtain an order of protection, or to offer proof of a campus policy violation. - Try to memorize details (e.g., physical description, names, license plate number, car description, etc.), or even better, write notes to remind you of details, if you have time and the ability to do so. - If you obtain external orders of protection (e.g., restraining orders, injunctions, protection from abuse), please notify Campus Public Safety and/or the campus Title IX Coordinator so that those orders can be observed on campus, and we can assist you in developing a safety plan while you are on campus.